We can weather the storms of life by turning to the natural world and applying the spiritual lessons we learn from God's creations.

 Each year presents an opportunity to set goals to be our best.
-As we set our individual goals, may we try a little harder to be “more Savior, like Thee.”
+As we set goals, let's try a little harder to be “more, Savior, like Thee.”

 Sister Holland offers some advice for the modern woman who, exhausted by others' expectations, needs help find her inner self and rejuvenate her soul.